microsoft/AzureTipsAndTricks/blog/tip73.md

 <img :src="$withBase('/files/sendgrid5.png')">

-Insall the NuGet package and copy and paste the following C# code into your Console application, simply replacing your API key.
+Install the NuGet package and copy and paste the following C# code into your Console application, simply replacing your API key.

 ```csharp
     class Program